Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 PLECK: Well it’s…

-C-53: Operation 6 is one of my milder operations.
+C-53: Operation Six is one of my milder operations.

-DAR: Can I just have an Operation 6 before bed?
+DAR: Can I just… have an Operation Six before bed?

 NERMUT: No, it’s for punishment only.

-DAR: What if I'm thinking of you, Nermie?
-Can I have a little Operation 6?
+DAR: What about if I’m thinking about you, Nermie?
+Can I have a li’l Operation Six?

 DAR: Thank you!

-BARGIE: You wanna do it on the ship but if you just put it on the floor.
+BARGIE: Wait, can I get in on it too?
+I know I’m a ship but if you just put it on the floor.

 [Nermut sighs]

-NERMUT: Alright, Operation 6 is designed to be a mild punishment, it's not supposed to be amusing to anyone...
+NERMUT: Alright, Operation Six is designed to be a mild punishment, it’s not supposed to be amusing to anyone…

 DAR: I would do it again.

-PLECK: If it makes you feel any better Nemut, that was very painful for me.
+PLECK: If it makes you feel any better Nermut, that was very painful for me.

 PLECK: That was not my fault!
 I ate food that was laced with it.